 Your deposit secures your hunt dates.
 Because our hunts are booked well in advance, we pass up other clients to save your hunt for you.
 Wyoming is a draw State that requires preference points in most cases to draw a license.

-No, your deposit does not lock in your hunt price.
-Because we often book hunts years in advance, we cannot lock in hunt prices.
-All hunt prices are subject to change at any time.
+Yes, your contract and deposit does lock in your hunt price.
+Because we often book hunts years in advance, we feel that it is only right to lock your hunt prices in.
+All hunt prices are subject to change at any time otherwise.

-The weather during early mule deer season in September is typically frosty in the mornings, warming up to the mid 60s during the day.
-We can get many inches of snow at any time during any of our seasons, so come prepared for cold weather.
-The elk season is usually more snowy and cold with nighttime temperatures sometimes well below freezing, but warming up during the day into the 50s at times.
+The weather during the early archery elk and rifle mule deer season in September is typically frosty in the mornings, warming up to the mid-60s during the day.
+We can get significant snow at any time during any of our seasons, so come prepared for cold and wet weather.
+The elk season is usually more snowy and cold with nighttime temperatures sometimes well below freezing, but warming up during the day into the 40s at times.
 Spring bear hunting can be cold and wet, or warm and sunny.

 A 30-caliber rifle is our first choice, but it is more important that you are familiar with your rifle than to strive for a certain caliber.
 Bring the rifle you are most comfortable shooting.